 Please email a cover letter, CV, and contact information for three references to Dr. Wang directly.

-If you are not at UC Riverside but want to work with the lab, reach out to Dr. Wang!
+If you are not at UC Riverside but want to collaborate with the lab, reach out to Prof. Wang!

 Project Types in the Lab¶

 There are several different types of projects to work on in broad categories.
 Honestly, longer term and bigger projects really tend to blend all of these.

 - Data Science - Explore mass spec data and lets find insights in terms of fundamental chemistry or biology

 - Software Engineering - Creating new software infrastructure to support open science

 - Algorithms/Tools - Utilize insights from data science projects to conceive new ways to analyze mass spectrometry data

 - Communication - We want to disseminate our science by creating educational tools, instructions, and tutorials